Air Force vs. UNLV NCAA Football Odds, Plays and Insights | November 26, 2021

 - The Rebels have an ATS record of 3-2 in their five games when underdogs by 18 points or more this season.

-- UNLV's games this year have hit the over on five of 10 set point totals (50%).
+- UNLV's games this season have gone over the point total five times in 10 opportunities (50%).

-- The Rebels average 21.4 points per game, comparable to the 19.5 the Falcons allow.

-- UNLV is 5-2 against the spread and 2-6 overall in games when it scores more than 19.5 points.
+- When UNLV puts up more than 19.5 points, it is 5-2 against the spread and 2-6 overall.

 - UNLV is 6-1 against the spread and 2-6 overall when the team amasses over 294.9 yards.